 - check if trampoline springs are firmly attached to frames and mat,

-- DO NOT let children inside trampoline without supervision.
+- DO NOT let children inside the trampoline without supervision.
 Trampoline is not a kindergarten,

-- If neighbors kids will come to play any trampoline games, explain them how to act on trampoline.
+- If the neighbour’s kids will come to play any trampoline games, explain to them how to act on the trampoline.
 Rules must be known!